 If you're on Strava, make sure you say you're attending our Manchester to Blackpool Night Ride Strava Event - it's a great way of communicating with fellow participants and sharing & comparing training distances, routes and times ahead of the big day.

 Get kitted up

-Show the world you've joined the Heart Riders team and treat yourself to some new kit from our online cycling shop.
+Check out our fantastic range of other cycling kit.
 Whether you're after something to wear on your training rides or on the day itself, an accessory you need or a gift for a loved one - start browsing and find something for you today.
-And with all proceeds going towards our life saving heart research, it gives the term guilt free shopping a whole new meaning!

 And if you're not sure what to wear on the day and what you need to bring with you, take a look at our recommended cycling kit list.

 Please remember you must wear a helmet when taking part in this event, and you must have a working light on the front and back of your bike.
 This is the law and you will not be allowed to take part without them.
-We also recommend wearing high visibility clothing on the night.
+We also recommend wearing high visibility clothing.